reborg/parallel/README.md

 * The reducing function "+" is applied on the items on each chunk: 15624, 46624, 77624, 108624
 * The combining function is again "+", resulting in the final sums: (+ (+ 15624 46624) (+ 77624 108624)) which is 248496.

-It can be trickier for arbitrary collection sizes to see what is the best strategy in terms of chunk sizes and number.
-The utility function `p/show-chunks` can be used to predict the splitting of a parallel calculation, so parameters can be adjusted accordingly.
+It can be tricky for arbitrary collection sizes to see what is the best strategy in terms of chunk size or number.
+The utility function `p/show-chunks` can be used to predict the splitting for a parallel calculation. `p/fold` parameters can be adjusted accordingly.
 Here's what happens if you have a vector of 9629 items and you'd like 8 chunks to be created.
 Some of them will be bigger, other will be smaller:

 ```clojure
 (p/show-chunks (vec (range 9629)) 8)
 ;; (1203 1204 1203 1204 1203 1204 1204 1204)
 ```

-`p/fold` also enables transducers for hash-maps, not just vectors.
+`p/fold` also allows transducers on hash-maps, not just vectors.
 A hash-map can be folded with transducers (in parallel) like this:

 ```clojure
 (require '[clojure.core.reducers :refer [monoid]])